RoadBytes/middleman/source/technical/2017-01-28-simple-github-pr-workflow.html.markdown

 # Create a local branch

 Now that the remote repository has been copied, you have a **local** repository you can work with.
-Change into the local file (aka 'local repository'):
+Change Directory into the local file (aka 'local repository'):

 `$ cd melbourne-code-reading-club`

-To make sure you're changes are all together, create your own branch and will save (aka 'commit') your changes to this branch.
+To make sure your changes are all together, create your own branch and we'll save (aka 'commit') your changes to this branch.

 `$ git checkout -b <branch-name>`